 Section 1.

-The Board of Directors shall be empowered to employ an Executive Vice President or other Vice Presidents, who shall be responsible to the Board through the Executive Committee.
+The Board of Directors shall be empowered to appoint and employ an Executive Vice President, who shall be responsible to the Board through the Executive Committee.

 Section 2.

-The duties of the Executive Vice President shall be defined by the Board of Directors, but shall include supervision of all day-to-day operations of the AAPL as Chief Operating Officer of the AAPL.
+The duties of the Executive Vice President shall be defined by the Board of Directors but shall include supervision of all day-to-day operations of the AAPL as Chief Operating Officer.

 Section 3.

-The Executive Vice President shall serve as a member of the Finance Committee.
+The Executive Vice President shall serve as an ex-officio non-voting member of all committees and an ex-officio voting member of the Finance Committee.

-Section 4.
-The Executive Committee shall recommend the compensation of the Executive Vice

-President and all Vice Presidents, which shall be approved by a majority of the Board of Directors in executive session at the next regularly scheduled meeting.

 ARTICLE XI - THE BOARD OF DIRECTORS

 Section 1.
+Qualification, Composition and Number.

-The Board of Directors shall be composed of elected officers of the AAPL, the Immediate Past President, and one (1) director from each affiliated local association except Canada, which shall be allowed two (2) directors.
+A member of the Board of Directors shall at all times be an Active Member.
+The Board of Directors shall be composed of, and the number of Directors shall be determined from, the Elected Officers of the AAPL, the Immediate Past President, and one (1) Director nominated from each Affiliated Local Association except Canada, which shall be allowed to nominate two (2) Directors; provided however, if an Affiliated Local Association fails to elect a Director, or fill any vacancy in such position, then the president of such Affiliated Local Association shall assume such vacant position during the period of such vacancy.
+There shall at all times be not less than three (3) Directors.

 Section 2.
+Affiliated Local Association President Ex-Officio Member of Board.

-If an Active Member of AAPL, the President of each affiliated local association shall be an ex-officio member of the Board of Directors and, in the absence of the duly elected director from his affiliated local association, shall have full voice and vote.
+If an Active Member of AAPL, the President of each affiliated local association shall be an ex-officio member of the Board of Directors; provided however, such president shall, if the duly elected Director from such Affiliated Local Association is not able or otherwise does not attend a duly called meeting of the Board of Directors, be deemed a Director and have have full voice and right to vote at such meeting.

 Section 3.
-The Board of Directors shall be responsible for the affairs of the AAPL between meetings of the membership and shall meet quarterly at a time and place to be set by the President.
-Written notice of at least ten (10) days shall be given for meetings of the Board.
+Board Responsibilities.

+The governing body of the AAPL is The Board of Directors, which has the authority and responsibility of governance of AAPL.
+The Board of Directors establishes policy and monitors implementation of policy by AAPL’s staff under the direction of the Executive Vice President.

 Section 4.
+Set Dues.

-The Board of Directors shall set the amount of annual dues, which may be changed by a three-fourths (3/4) majority vote of those directors present at a meeting of the Board of Directors.
+The Board of Directors shall set the amount of annual dues, which may be changed by an affirmative vote of three-fourths (3/4) vote of those Directors present at a meeting of the Board of Directors.

 Section 5.
+Disbursements.

 The Board of Directors may approve disbursements as recommended or proposed by any officer or committee chairman.

-Section 5.
-The Board of Directors may approve disbursements as recommended or proposed by any officer or committee chairman.

 Section 6.
+Quorum.

 A majority of the members of the Board of Directors shall constitute a quorum at a meeting of the Board.
-A vote of the majority of the Board may ratify any action approved by a meeting of less than a quorum, unless a higher voting requirement is set by these Bylaws for a particular action, in which case the higher voting requirement shall apply.
+Unless a higher voting requirement is set by these Bylaws for a particular action, the vote required to approve a matter is a majority of the members of the Board present at a meeting.

 Section 7.
-On order of the President, business of the Board of Directors may be conducted telephonically, by mail, by electronic mail, or in any other manner reasonable under the circumstances, but any vote taken telephonically, by mail, electronic mail, or by any other manner than in person shall be presented for ratification at a meeting of the Board.
-Proxy voting shall be prohibited.
-If a meeting is conducted other than at a regularly scheduled meeting of the Board of Directors, the Secretary shall make a record of attendance by roll call and a record of any vote taken.
+Action by Written Consent.

+Any action required to be taken at a meeting of the Directors or a committee may be taken without a meeting if a written consent stating the action to be taken, is signed by the number of Directors or committee members necessary to take that action at a meeting at which all of the Directors or committee members are present and voting.
+The Consent must state the date of each Director’s or committee member’s signature.
+Prompt notice of the taking of an action by Directors or committee members without a meeting by less than unanimous written consent shall be given to each Director or committee member who did not consent in writing to the action.